AT THE INTERSECTION OF SPORTS AND GREEN, TWO YOUNG HARVARD GRADS DEVELOP A SOCCER BALL THAT, WHEN KICKED, STORES ENERGY THAT IS USED TO PRODUCE LIGHT.

 - The Tech Toy Market: The global toys and games industry is expected to hit the $100 billion mark by 2015 (Global Industry Analysts, 2012).
 According to a report released by the NPD Group, 2012 marked the beginning of the “Big Ask” toy trend, in which consumers are willing to pay more for toys they perceive as being beneficial to children’s play or learning experience.
 Per NPD, in 2012, 3 of the top 5 revenue-generating toys were technology related and served an educational purpose.
 With ground-breaking technology and a social mission, SOCCKET is well-positioned within the Tech Toy Market.

-GSB: Do soccer players like the ball given that the ball is about 1 ounce heavier than a typical soccer ball due to the pendulum system?
+GreenSportsBlog: Do soccer players like the ball given that the ball is about 1 ounce heavier than a typical soccer ball due to the pendulum system?

-MS: While we don’t expect the SOCCKET to be used in World Cup matches, we are very pleased with how players have reacted to it.
+Melissa: While we don’t expect the SOCCKET to be used in World Cup matches, we are very pleased with how players have reacted to it.
 Street soccer players LOVED IT (watch here)!
 The extra ounce is not really a problem for players in the developed world.
 And, we are constantly improving it, so I think that competitive games are definitely a possibility.
 Players in the developing world are happy to have a new ball of any kind.

-GSB: Speaking of soccer players, have any world class players endorsed the SOCCKET?
+GreenSportsBlog: Speaking of soccer players, have any world class players endorsed the SOCCKET?

-MS: Endorsements are a work in progress, but David Villa (Atletico Madrid) called it “an amazing project”, Sergio Ramos said (Real Madrid) said “this is something to be proud of”, Thomas Muller (Bayern Munich) refrained “A brilliant hit” and Pepe Reina (Napoli) chimed in with “an unimaginable invention until now”.
+Melissa: Endorsements are a work in progress, but David Villa (Atletico Madrid) called it “an amazing project”, Sergio Ramos said (Real Madrid) said “this is something to be proud of”, Thomas Muller (Bayern Munich) refrained “A brilliant hit” and Pepe Reina (Napoli) chimed in with “an unimaginable invention until now”.

 GSB: How is UP funded?

-MS: Until March 2013, we had bootstrapped.
+Melissa: Until March 2013, we had bootstrapped.
 Then we used Kickstarter in March and are now are seeking investors via fundable.com and potentially VCs.
 For us, it’s about finding the company that believes in our mission as opposed to [generating] the highest returns since we are a social enterprise trying to combine good business with social good.

 GSB: What’s next in the Uncharted Play product pipeline?

-MS: We expect to be launching an American Football and a jump rope with similar power generating features in October 2013.
+Melissa: We expect to be launching an American Football and a jump rope with similar power generating features in October 2013.
 And more is on the way in 2014.

-I left the conversation with Melissa excited about the prospects for the SOCCKET and for Uncharted Play.
+GSB’s Take: I left the conversation with Melissa excited about the prospects for the SOCCKET and for Uncharted Play.
 And I know it sounds hokey/cliche but I’m getting a little bit more upbeat about the prospects for humanity now that I know products like SOCCKET are out there and that folks like Jessica (the CEO), Julia (Advisory Board Member), Melissa and the Uncharted Play team are working at the intersection of Sports and Green.
 I will keep up with them and will report back what I find out.

 Please comment below!